Working at

 29 December 1916

 The construction activities went so well that H.F.
-Boersma started a construction company in the Dutch East Indies as early as 1921 – which were the first international steps in the company's history.
+Boersma started a construction company in the Dutch East Indies - which were the first international steps in the company's history.

 1 March 1921